1.7 Funding youth policy

 The majority of the funding is shared through central government transfers and grants.
 According to the definition provided by the Act on Discretionary Government Transfers, transfers mean public funding granted in the form of aid for an activity or project.
 Some of the funding is allocated to youth activities in municipalities, as the central government transfers are used at the municipalities’ discretion.
 Targeted central government transfers are also granted to municipalities.
-Central government transfers for youth work are granted by the Ministry of Education and Culture or the Regional State Administrative Agencies.
-The majority of this budget is allocated from the proceeds of gaming activities and the rest from the state’s ordinary budget (about the forthcoming changes related to the role of gambling revenues in youth work funding, see Youth Wiki/Finland 1.9 Current debates and reforms).
+Central government transfers for youth work are granted by the Ministry of Education and Culture or the Regional State Administrative Agencies (see Glossary).
+The majority of this budget is allocated from the gambling revenues and the rest from the state’s ordinary budget (about the forthcoming changes related to the role of gambling revenues in youth work funding, see Youth Wiki/Finland 1.9 Current debates and reforms).
 Other administrative branches, especially in the areas of education, social welfare, and employment, include appropriations for policy initiatives influencing young people.

 The Ministry of Education and Culture annually allocates government funding to the national youth organisations, municipal youth work, statutory bodies, and other actors doing youth work.
 The Ministry has additional appropriations for measures that address topical issues, such as young people's social empowerment, international projects, and new forms of youth work and youth culture.

-Youth workshops, outreach youth work and Youth Guarantee
+Youth workshops, outreach youth work and European Youth Guarantee

 Sámi language nests inside and outside the Sámi Homeland Area

 Teaching the skills of entrepreneurship, economic and working life

 Statutory agents: State Youth Council, Assessment and State Aid Commission, Youth committee of Sámi parliament